HarryZhangHH/HarryZhangHH/README.md

-## Hi there 👋 I'm Haohui, a master student in MSc Computer Science at VU & UvA.
+## Hi there 👋 I'm Haohui, a master student 👨‍🎓 in MSc Computer Science at VU & UvA.
 Right now I am researching on Multi-agent System supervised by Eric Pauwels inCentrum Wiskunde & Informatica [CWI](https://www.cwi.nl/).
-My research interest covers deep reinforcement learning , multi-agent system, RL for mechanism or algorithm design, and algorithmic game theory.
+My research interest covers deep reinforcement learning 🤖, multi-agent system 🤼, RL for mechanism or algorithm design 👨‍🔧, and algorithmic game theory 🎲.

 <!--
 **HarryZhangHH/HarryZhangHH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.